 Which leads us to the next option:

 1st Place: Our most recommended choice: Cake Lapis

 Cake Lapis offers exactly that - the best of both worlds.

 With Cake Lapis, you have a guaranteed interest of 5% yearly - and the best part: it is very easy to use, a matter of 10 minutes of work until you can start earning and you don’t only have extremely low risk, but your money is also always fully insured.

 This is how it works:

 You deposit your money at Cake, a rapidly growing financial technology company.

-It is then not lent to risky regular people, but instead, to large institutional partners, mainly large exchanges, who in turn lend it to private investors against a certain fee per hour.
+It is then not lent to risky regular people, but instead, to large institutional partners, mainly large crypto exchanges, which in turn lend it to private investors against a certain fee per hour.

 This makes your risk very, very low.
 For you to lose any money at all, the whole exchange would have to go bankrupt.
 And even in the extremely unlikely event that this happens, all your assets are fully insured by certified custodians, so your risk is practically 0%, while your annual interest is very high.

 How to start earning right away (max.
 10 minutes of work):

 - Sign up at Cake DeFi: https://app.cakedefi.com

 - Go to your inbox, open the email from Cake and click on the button to verify your email address

 - Verify your identity: https://app.cakedefi.com/me